-From the birthplace of the industrial revolution to most successful city for attracting foreign direct investment outside of London and winner of ‘Best UK City for Business 2019’ (Management Today), Manchester is an important economic engine driving the UK’s growth and prosperity, with a gross added value (GVA) of circa £62.8 billion putting it at the heart of the Northern Powerhouse.
+Furthermore, the city’s business industries are developing at a rapid pace.
+It has been named the most successful UK city for attracting foreign investment outside of London and winner of ‘Best UK City for Business 2019’ (Management Today).
+Manchester has become an important economic engine driving the UK’s growth and prosperity, with a gross added value (GVA) of circa £62.8 billion.
+It is right at the heart of the Northern Powerhouse.

 Manchester is a world-class city offering a great place to live, work, and study.
 It is a great hub for business and has excellent transport and infrastructure.
 When we factor in the city’s affordable property prices & strong rental demand, it becomes a top spot for property investment.

 Manchester property has enjoyed excellent capital growth over recent years, which is predicted to continue thanks to a full pipeline of exciting regeneration projects.

 Not to mention, the second phase of the HS2 is due to open circa 2035.
 The train line will cut travel times to London from 127 minutes to 67 minutes, which will be a catalyst for the region’s growth; delivering new jobs, new homes and new opportunities.